 Wrongful Death Actions: Familial Aspects that Can Increase Case Value

-The goal of a trial attorney is to effectively highlight the family’s pecuniary losses to the jury, in an effort to substantiate and increase the value of the claim.
+The goal of a trial attorney is to effectively highlight the family’s pecuniary losses to the jury, in an effort to substantiate and increase case value.

-Wrongful death actions may be brought when a person’s death has been caused by the wrongful act of another, and, if death had not ensued, the injured person would have been entitled to maintain an action for damages resulting from the injury.
+The wrongful act of another can cause a person’s death.
+Therefore, we may bring wrongful actions.
+Moreover, if death had not ensued, the injured person would have been entitled to maintain an action for damages resulting from the injury.
 N.J.S.A. §2A:31-1.
 With regard to the pecuniary injuries resulting from such a death, the jury may award damages as they shall deem fair and just.
 This is in addition to any hospital, medical and funeral expenses incurred.
 N.J.S.A. §2A:31-5.

 It is important to note that there must be actual dependency.
 Mere relation to the deceased is not enough.
 Additionally, a wrongful death action does not currently permit dependents to recover for any emotional pain and suffering.
-However, there is a bill (S-1766) currently pending in the Senate Budget and Appropriations Committee that may permit these types of damages in the future.
-For now, we are still constrained by our restrictive statute.
-As a result, we must utilize strategies that effectively highlight our wrongful death damages to the jury in a way that increases their value.
+However, there is a bill (S-1766) currently pending in the Senate Budget and Appropriations Committee.
+The bill may permit these types of damages in the future.
+Our restrictive statute still constrains us, for now.
+As a result, we must utilize strategies that effectively highlight our wrongful death damages to the jury.
+And we must do it in a way that increases their value.

 Some ethnicities follow certain traditional family customs that can increase the value of wrongful death damages.
 For example, Indian, Asian and Native American cultures do not believe in placing their elderly in retirement homes because it is inherently viewed as disrespectful.
 Instead, they often have their parents live with them for the remainder of their lives.
 As the life expectancy rate continues to increase, the value of this extensive parental care and the expense and time the adult children concede to their parents would pose far more substantial damages as compared to standard long-term external care.
 This will dramatically increase the hours above the statistical averages provided by your economist.
 When applicable, it is important to highlight these cultural trends when presenting your case to the jury.